rgabiazo/MyBids/README.md

 For script usage details, including environment variables and Docker instructions, see [code/README.md](code/README.md).

-## 📚 Acknowledgements & citations
+## 📚 Citations & acknowledgements
 If you use **MyBidsApp** or any local scripts from this repository, **please cite the authors of those tools and acknowledge this repository**.

-## 📚 Citations & acknowledgements

 - **BIDS Validator** – Gorgolewski K.J., et al. *Sci Data* 2016;3:160044. doi:10.1038/sdata.2016.44
 - **Boutiques** – Glatard T., et al. *GigaScience* 2018;7:giy016. doi:10.1093/gigascience/giy016